montaque22/Double-Linked-List/README.md

 Inserts data at the end of the list

 **Kind**: instance method of <code>[DoubleLinkedList](#DoubleLinkedList)</code>
-**Summary**: Speed indicated that this method was far superior than the native array at with greater data With 10000 small objects the native array was slightly faster by 3ms With 100000 small object the double linked list more than 2x&#x27;s faster.
-With 1000000 small object the double linked list more than ~100x&#x27;s faster.
+**Summary**: This method is may be faster than the browser&#x27;s native array in placing an object at the beginning of the array

 | Param | Type | Description |
 | --- | --- | --- |